QingfangLiu/qingfangliu.github.io/blog/cvae-neuromodulation.md

 - There may be individual-level effects not aligned across participants.
 - Traditional statistical methods assume linearity or independence that often doesn’t hold.

-## Dataset and Preprocessing
+## Dataset

 Each participant underwent multiple resting-state scans across sessions with either **cTBS** or **sham** stimulation.
+We have one null session (works as baseline), 2 cTBS sessions, and 4 sham sessions.

+## Preprocessing

 From each session, I computed a functional connectivity matrix (Pearson correlations across ROIs), which served as the model input.

 Key characteristics:
-- Input: Flattened upper triangle of FC matrices (after z-transformation)
+- Input: FC vector from each ROI to AAL region
-- Condition: One-hot vector encoding of stimulation type
+- Condition: One-hot vector encoding of subject identity
 - Target: Reconstruction of the original FC pattern

 ## Model Architecture